 Founder, Medicine Walls

-Crystal Bruno is a third-generation Puerto Rican artist and activist from Brooklyn, NYC, dedicated to using art as cultural sustenance for BIPOC communities and as a tool for social justice.
-She has led countless community mural projects addressing issues such as gun violence, climate justice, and water rights, while also creating frontline artwork for major mobilizations in New York, Washington, D.C., and beyond.
-After serving 11 years as a lead teaching artist at a Brooklyn-based mural arts organization, she founded her own company, Medicine Walls, which hosts community art builds, workshops, and training spaces for artists and activists to create banners and messaging for protests and direct actions nationwide.
-Her studio also functions as a healing arts hub, offering Thai Yoga Massage and other support to activists facing burnout.
-Deeply committed to building sustainable and equitable futures, she continues to steward spaces for community healing, cultural expression, and transformative change.
+Crystal is a third-generation Puerto Rican artist and activist from Brooklyn, NYC, dedicated to using art as cultural sustenance for BIPOC communities and as a tool for social justice.
+She has led countless community mural projects addressing issues such as gun violence, climate justice, and water rights, while also creating frontline artwork for major mobilizations in New York and beyond.
+She is the founder of Medicine Walls, an organization and studio space that hosts community art builds and workshops for artists and activists.
+The studio provides production space and materials, and Crystal provides valuable guidance to ensure that local organizing groups have powerful visuals to support their campaigns.

 Cathie Wright-Lewis

-Founder & Executive Director, Power of the Pen
+Founder & Executive Director, Power in the Pen

 Derrick Nkosi Cain